kevinmatthes/libstring/CONTRIBUTING.md

 ### Brackets

 Opening brackets of blocks (`{`) require their own line each.
-The indentation has to be same like the one of the expression opening it.
+The indentation has to be the same like the one of the expression opening it.
 For instance:

 ```
 int foo (void)